- Expert Sheet

 Publications of Note

-In 2010, Cornell University Press published Krauss's latest book, co-authored with Robert Pekkanen of the University of Washington, “The Rise and Fall of Japan's LDP: Political Party Organizations as Institutions.”
+In 2010, Cornell University Press published Krauss's book, co-authored with Robert Pekkanen of the University of Washington, “The Rise and Fall of Japan's LDP: Political Party Organizations as Institutions.”
 In 2004, Krauss published a co-edited book with T.J.
 Pempel, UC Berkeley, “Beyond Bilateralism: U.S.-Japan Relations in the New Asia Pacific” (Stanford: Stanford University Press, 2004).

 His previous works include co-editing and contributing articles for Democracy in Japan and Conflict in Japan.
 He has written many articles published in professional journals dealing with political science and Asian Studies, including, recently, articles in the American Political Science Review, the American Journal of Political Science and the British Journal of Political Science, three of the top journals in political science, as well as in the Journal of Asian Studies and Journal of Japanese Studies, the major journals in Asian Studies.